kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 1         16 Aug 22 07:54 CEST  16 Aug 22 07:58 CEST  4 minutes
 ```

-We can see that we are currently running web version 2 in production.
+You can see that you are currently running web version 2 in production:

 ```shell {.command}
 kosli environment get production
 ```